mapillary/mapillary_tools/README.md

 # Tag your local branch.
 Using -f here to replace the existing one
 git tag -f v0.9.1-beta

-# If the tag existed remotely, you probably need to delete it first
+# Push the tagged commit first if you haven't done it yet
-git push --delete origin v0.9.1-beta
+git push origin

-# Push all tags
+# Push ALL local tags (TODO: How to push a specific tag?)
+# Using -f to replace the existing one in the remote repo
-git push origin --tags
+git push origin --tags -f

 # The last step will trigger CI to publish a draft release with binaries built
 # in https://github.com/mapillary/mapillary_tools/releases